Issue #184 06 May 2021

 The Core Team considered a number of points that came up in the discussion:

-• There was some discussion about the placement of effects specifiers (async and throws), with a request to move the specifiers to the property declaration itself rather than being specified on the getter.
+), with a request to move the specifiers to the property declaration itself rather than being specified on the getter.
 The proposal author has clarified why the proposed syntax is the appropriate syntax.
-The proposal will be amended with this rationale.
+The proposal will be amended with this rationale.- It was noted that further extension of effects to writable properties would make it hard for users to separate the getter and setter declarations

-SE-0308 postfix #if config expressions was accepted.
+config expressions was accepted.

 Beyond the enthusiastic positive response, there was additional interest in further enhancements in the same direction.
 The core team believes that additional refinement of conditional compilation is something that the language would benefit from.
 As such, proposals extending support towards conditional compilation of repeated lexical constructs, e.g. elements within an array literal, would be welcome.
 For non-repeated constructs, there are potential issues with the parsing, for example in the removal of a binary operator may change the operator precedence of subsequent expressions, and this would require careful, deliberate handling.
 Such a change is not unreasonable, but would demand an appropriate level of design and care towards an implementation.